SansGuidon/bookmarks/README.md

 * [Keon Kim](https://keon.io/computer-scientists-trivia/) - Computer Scientist's Trivia | for programmers to understand how long a certain operation takes in and out of a computer.
 * [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 * [Increment Staff](https://increment.com/development/what-its-like-to-be-a-developer-at/) - (2017) What it’s like to be a developer at …
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2017/01/19/specialist-vs-generalist/) - (2017) Why you should have the skills of a generalist, but market yourself as a specialist
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2017/02/19/ai-replace-programmers/) - (2017) When AI replaces programmers
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2017/01/11/your-job-is-not-your-life/) - (2017) Staying competitive as a developer
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2016/11/10/work-life-balance-software-engineer/) - (2016) Work/life balance will make you a better software engineer

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices